jepstein-eagle/adaptable/packages/adaptableblotter/README.md

 ## Licences

-The Adaptable Blotter is a commercial product and requires a purchased licence for use.
+The Adaptable is a commercial product and requires a purchased licence for use.

-The Adaptable Blotter licence covers both Adaptable.NET and Adaptable.JS versions, and offers regular updates and full support.
+The Adaptable licence covers both Adaptable.NET and Adaptable.JS versions, and offers regular updates and full support.

-If you wish to evaluate the Adaptable Blotter before purchase, please contact us requesting a Trial Licence.
+If you wish to evaluate the Adaptable before purchase, please contact us requesting a Trial Licence.

 Licences are sold to end-users typically in 'bands' so the price per user falls as volumne increases.
 There is also a Universal option which gives unlimited usage to unlimited users.

-Note: The Adaptable Blotter licence does not include the licence for the underlying grid - if you use a vendor grid that requires a commerical licence, you must purchase that separately.
+Note: The Adaptable licence does not include the licence for the underlying grid - if you use a vendor grid that requires a commerical licence, you must purchase that separately.

 Please contact the Adaptable Tools Sales Team at sales@adaptabletools.com for more information.